 One Step Sponge Cake – Passover Recipe

-My friend Andi, shared her recipe for a One Step Sponge Cake, she bakes for their Passover dessert, served after Seder.
+My friend Andi shared her recipe for a One Step Sponge Cake she bakes for their Passover dessert, and serves it after Seder.

 This is my first cake baking experience with using Matzoh Meal, instead of regular flour, even though I did bake a flourless chocolate cake before.